-In 2012 Wright joined MK Dons as part-time first team coach working alongside manager Karl Robinson but he had to leave due to his other commercial commitments.
-He is however currently working towards obtaining his coaching licences.
+Unfortunately he had to leave after a year due to his other commercial commitments but he is currently working towards obtaining his coaching licences.

 When Wright released his new autobiography in 2016 he revealed how he took revenge on ex Liverpool midfielder Steve McMahon by splitting his penis in a tackle.

 The pair fell out whilst on England international duty when Wright, who was in his first training camp, kept losing the ball due to nerves leading to McMahon loudly criticising him.

 Wright never forgot this ‘bullying’ so when Manchester City and Arsenal met in a league clash a couple of years later he got his revenge.